- Home ›

 List of Emotions

 Learn to identify any emotion and its meaning.
 I would like to share with you the most common emotions.
-Start learning to identify each and its meaning.
+Start learning to identify each .
+You can use this list when you feel difficult to verbalizing how you feel.

 An emotional state in which people feel discarted, undesired, left behind.